rhit-Anar/ESP-IDF-Setup-Guide/README.md

    ```
    & .\export.ps1
    ```
-6. To make sure you have v5.4.3 run:
+6. To make sure you have v5.4.3 run: if it says 1.0... something it is okay.
    ```
    idf.py --version
    ```